-‘PARADIDDLE’, an essential rudiment of drum beats, is an open-source 3D-printed upper extremity prosthesis designed specifically for amputee drummer.
-To develop unique features that would allow the drummer to play more intuitively and comfortably, the designer worked with renowned amputee drummer Greg Anton.
+An open-source 3D-printed prosthesis designed specifically for limbless drummer.
+To develop unique features that would allow the drummer to play more intuitively and comfortably, I worked with renowned amputee drummer Greg Anton.

-Greg Anton is a renowned amputee drummer who has been playing drums for more than 50 years and has performed on numerous recordings and at thousands of concerts worldwide.
-He also performed in 2016 Rio Paraolympic Trailer “Yes, I can”.
-The testing with Greg Anton validates the functionality of the prosthetic; in addition, the user gave valuable feedbacks that inspired further developments on the project.
+Testing with amputee drummer.
+Greg Anton is a renowned amputee drummer who has been playing drums for more than 50 years and has performed in 2016 Rio Paralympic Trailer “Yes, I can”.
+The testing with Greg Anton validates the functionality of the Paradiddle; in addition, the user gave valuable feedbacks that inspired further developments on the project.

 Open-source further developments.
 After the project was published in several design websites, I have received many inquiries regarding the open-source digital files from amputees who needed help, PhD students from UC Berkeley and Orthopus, an open-source prosthesis company.
 It has been a great pleasure to see my works have helped others in needs.